 Start with the ragù: remove the casing from the sausages and crumble them by hand.

-Prepare the polenta: in a large pot, bring 1,600 ml of salted water to a boil; pour the cornmeal in a steady stream while stirring with a whisk or wooden spoon to avoid lumps.
+Prepare the polenta: in a large pot, bring 1.6 liters of salted water to a boil; sprinkle in the cornmeal while stirring with a whisk or a wooden spoon to avoid lumps.

 Transfer the polenta to serving plates and add the sausage ragù with a generous amount of sauce.
 Serve hot.